michaelspatrick/woocommerce-vod/README.md

 2. Activate the plugin in **Plugins → Installed Plugins**.
 3. Ensure WooCommerce is installed and active.
 4. Create at least one **VOD Product**:
-   - Set the product type to `vod` (or a variable product variation with VOD attributes).
 5. Configure your video hosting and embed settings in the plugin’s settings (if applicable).

 ---